 Sometimes I don't even realize how depressed I actually am, and that is exactly why my fellow military spouses are so important.
 They've been there, they know what is going on, and how to help.
 I just need to let them.

-And that is exactly what Lemon Stand is writing for us about below.
-Take it away, Lemon Stand:
+And that is exactly what our guest blogger from The Lemon Stand is writing for us about below:

 I think everyone tends to get the "winter blues" in varying degrees at one time or another.
 I've had extensive experience dealing with depression, and I think it makes me look like a schizophrenic version of the "The Odd Couple" (a TV series based on a Neil Simon play and 1968 movie).
 I think I was about five years old when the TV series began, and my father liked to watch it on our family's black and white TV.
 Yes, I know this dates me, but I'd still rather watch old comedy shows that are truly funny without being offensive than most of what passes for television entertainment today.
 I think I'll just stay very happy in my Jurassic Age upbringing.
 Oscar Madison was overly pessimistic and a slob.
 Felix Unger was overly optimistic and a neat-freak, and when life circumstances throw them together they end up room mates.
 Oscar was always grumpy and the way it was scripted made you feel his world was always gray.
 Felix was scripted to be obnoxiously happy and positive.
 As their lives play out, you discover that neither is completely gray, nor sunshine.
 Life happens.